“Mentoring is not an extra curricular activity, it is vital for cultivating an enriching, inclusive community.” Diana Olin.

 A key deliverable of the initial session is the mentoring agreement, developed by each mentoring partnership.
 This agreement sets out what each partnership hopes to achieve throughout the program, tasks that need to occur, how communication will be maintained, and planned expenditure of funds.
 This agreement is constantly referred to throughout the program and is a contract between the mentor and mentee to which they can be held accountable.

 A one-day interim forum is held mid-way through the Program.
 The aim of this meeting is to reconnect, review what has been achieved, and rebuild momentum for the remainder of the mentoring period.
 This session really focuses on steps two and three of the mentoring process.
 Within this session, each group presents on what has been achieved to date and reflects on their mentoring experience.
 It is an opportunity to reinvigorate the partnership and plan tasks and goals for the remaining mentoring period.
-This session is held in a regional location and, for the first time in 2018, our 2017 Alumni will be taking responsibility for running a field trip, with opportunities provided for lots of discussion as well as insights from those that completed the course.
+This session is held in a regional location and our Alumni from 2016 and 2017 take responsibility for running a field trip, with opportunities provided for lots of discussion as well as insights from those that completed the course.

 “The relaxed atmosphere of the workshop was great.
 It made for easy sharing – especially for a shy person like me”